gzepr/montay/_posts/2022-07-12-our-ep-is-out.md

 ---
-title:  "A Girl From The Islands (EP) released"
+title:  "NEW EP: A Girl From The Islands is out !"
 permalink: /ep_a_girl_from_the_islands/
 ---